Sieluna/SmartBlinds/README.md

 ## SetUp

-Before develop or publish, an override config file is need `configs/development.toml` or `configs/production.toml`
+Before development or publishing, an override config file is needed:
+`configs/development.toml` for development settings or `configs/production.toml` for production settings.

 ```toml
 [gateway]